 Håkan Hellström is a big favourite with the entire family.

-“We listen to him all the time and had tickets for concerts in both June and August, but unfortunately they were postponed to 2021.”
+“We listen to him all the time and had tickets to concerts in both June and August, but unfortunately they were postponed due to the pandemic.”

 Text: Michael Nystås